thomas051083/psd-psw/event-details/sports-and-family-day/amazing-race.md

 Entry Fee Per Team : FREE <br>
 </b>

 Open to all Public Officers!
-Form a team with your fellow colleagues and take part in the coming Telematch. <br>
+Form a team with your fellow colleagues and take part in the coming Public Service Amazing Race.<br>
-The Interactive Telematch shall comprise three telematch games.
-The points from the three telematch games will be aggregated to determine the top four teams.  <br>

 #### Registration
 <li>